CheckPointSW/sddc/README.md

 * Install a security policy

-The script uses specific tags (AWS) or metadata (OpenStack) in order to:
+The script uses specific tags (AWS, Azure and GCP) or metadata (OpenStack) in order to:

 * Identify that an instance is as a Check Point gateway that should belong to the management